ClarkRT19/Retriever-Wizard/README.md

 - Image display: multiple backends (Streamlit path, imageio, OpenCV, PIL, raw bytes)
 - Checkpointing: save/load app state

+## Trying it out
+The app.py is naturally set up to run the testset in the Examples folder, try out the testset or change embeddings, metadata and images to your own.
+**Important notes**: The column: *filename* is central to the code and is what FAISS indexes the images after, and is the link between metadata, images and embeddings.
+All image-names must be different, and you can't use the same named columns.

 ## Installation (Windows)
 ```bash